KidPudel/android-starter-kit/design-patterns/dagger.md

 `@Singleton` - scope, **how many instances**, here we'll have obly a single instance, if we wouldn't have it, when we inject couple of times, we would create two instances, that would live as long as app does.

 ⬇⬇⬇
-> **As long as dagger knows how to implement all for the class dependencies, it knows how to implement our class**, so we dont need a function in module for that
+> **As long as dagger knows how to implement all for the class dependencies, it knows how to implement our class**, so we dont need a function in module for that.
 ⬆⬆⬆
 ------------------------------------------------------------